 A stunning light installation for Luci d’Artista in Salerno

-Useful information for Salerno
+Useful information about Salerno

 In Salerno, you can find everything you might need during your stay.
 Most supermarkets, pharmacies and shops are found at the port and in the historic center of Salerno.